 - Winter hats and gloves

 - Bathing suits and cover-ups

 - Extra blankets

 When my husband and I first moved into our very tiny apartment, we had to get extremely creative with our storage space.
 What I like to do was use two totes stacked on top of each other and covered with a pretty tablecloth.
 Top it with the lamp next to a chair and just like that, you have an end table that doubles as storage.

 This will work great in a bedroom giving you a little bit of hidden space if you are in need of some.

 When you are forced to think outside of the box you might be surprised at all of the hidden storage you can find in a bedroom.
 I like to start in the spaces that are not visible when you walk into a room.
-The side of a dresser facing the corner, underneath the bed, a table made out of totes.
-By using space what is hidden away you may find that your small bedroom has more storage than you once realized.
+The side of a dresser that is facing the wall, underneath the bed, or a table made out of totes covered by a table cloth with a lamp on top to disguise your storage.
+These are all unique ways to create storage that is hidden out of the way.
+You may find that your small bedroom has more storage than you once realized.

 Whether you have a large home or a small one, finding hidden storage can help you to maximize what you have but remember there is a fine line between storage and keeping clutter hidden away.
 Use these hidden gems to keep items that you use seasonally to better help free up space in your home that is needed for more frequently used things.